RestAuth/RestAuthCommon/README.rst

 If you want to use the YAML and/or XML content handlers, you have to install the appropriate libraries, e.g.::

-   pip install lxml PyYAML bson
+   pip install lxml PyYAML bson msgpack-python

 You can also download `release tarballs`_.
 We also provide packages for other distributions, please see `our homepage`_ for more information.

 Requirements
 ____________

 * **RestAuthCommon** requires Python 2.6 or later or Python 3.2 or later.
-* The ``bson`` content handler does not work with python3, because bson_ is not compatible.
+* The ``bson`` content handler does not work with Python 3, because bson_ is not compatible.

 .. _our homepage: https://common.restauth.net
 .. _release tarballs: https://common.restauth.net/download